thil4n/ballerina-lang/cli/ballerina-cli/src/main/resources/new_cmd_defaults/README.md

 # Package Overview

-This package provides a simple function to print "Hello, World!" to the command line.
-Additionally, you can provide a name to the function to print a personalized greeting.
+The `user/socialMedia` package provides a simple utility function to print "Hello, World!" to the command line.
+Additionally, it supports personalized greetings by accepting an optional name parameter.

-(Note: For this example, we are assuming the organization name is `user` and the package name is `socialMedia`.)

 ## Functionality

-### hello Function
+The `hello` function is the primary utility provided by this package.
+It accepts an optional `string` parameter and returns a greeting message as a `string`.

 ```ballerina
 public function hello(string? name) returns string {